DrGrafil/EGXPhys/README.md

 //Calculates the mass defect, the difference between the mass of the atom
-//and the sum of the masses of its parts in unified atomic mass units. double MassDefectInu(int const atomicNumber, int const massNumber, double massAtom) {
+//and the sum of the masses of its parts in unified atomic mass units. double MassDefectInu(const const atomicNumber, int const massNumber, double massAtom) {
 	double protonMass = atomicNumber * NISTConst::protonMassInu;
 	double electronMass = atomicNumber * NISTConst::electronMassInu;